Introduction Linked Lists

-A Linked List is a linear data structure which consists of a group of nodes.
+A Linked Lists is a linear data structure that consists of a group of nodes.
 Unlike an array, it has elements that are stored in random memory locations.

 Each node contains two fields: